-- b) Earn a Chair's rating of "meets expectations" or higher in the Educator-Mentor role. - c) Earn a Chair's rating of "meets expectations" or higher in the Scholar Practitioner role. - d) Earn an average servant-leader rating of 3.0 or higher on the peer collegiality rating scale (SL-2) or faculty evaluation of department chair (SL-4) - e) Earn a Chair's rating of "meets expectations" or higher in the Servant-Leader role.
+- b) Earn a Chair's rating of "meets expectations" or higher in the Educator-Mentor role. - c) Earn a Chair's rating of "meets expectations" or higher in the Scholar Practitioner role. - d) Earn an average servant-leader rating of 3.0 or higher on the peer collegiality rating scale (SL-2). - e) Earn a Chair's rating of "meets expectations" or higher in the Servant-Leader role.